 Student Success Advisors

-In addition to their pre-major advisors, all first and second year students have access to advising through the Office for Student Success and Advising (OSSA), based on their program of study: BA, BS, or BFA.
-With a particular focus on underrepresented student groups, OSSA supports the transition of all students by exposing them to the range of Tufts' curricular and co-curricular opportunities, increasing students' awareness of University resources for support and engagement, and acquainting students with the relationship between personal development and academic achievement.
+In addition to their pre-major advisors, all first and second year students have access to advising through the Office of Student Life, based on their program of study: BA, BS, or BFA.
+With a particular focus on underrepresented student groups, the FIRST Resource Center supports the transition of all students by exposing them to the range of Tufts' curricular and co-curricular opportunities, increasing students' awareness of University resources for support and engagement, and acquainting students with the relationship between personal development and academic achievement.

 If you are interested in pursuing one of the health professions after graduation, you'll work with pre-health advisors who will offer information, advice, and support to help you plan your curriculum and find health-related internships.
 They can also help you work through the application process for medical, dental, veterinary, and many other health professions graduate schools.
 As a supplement to Tufts academic advisors, pre-health advisors are here to work with you one-on-one, as well as to offer workshops and programs for pre-professional students.